jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 Version 6 of AdapTable has introduced many new functionality and upgrades and also some new ways of interacting with the product.

+Version 6 of AdapTable depends on ag-Grid v.22.
+This included a big change to using [modularization](https://www.ag-grid.com/javascript-grid-modules/), allowing users to select which functionality they wanted.
+AdapTable fully supports this new way of working.

 For more information please see the [Version 6 Upgrade Guide](../../packages/adaptable/upgrade-guide.md)

 ## Installation